ColdIQ's Cold Email Guide: Outbound Secrets

 For example, if you’re selling an advertising tool that helps companies optimize their ad spend, you may want to be on the lookout for job openings for ‘media buyer’, ‘paid media specialist’ or ‘advertising manager’.

 Companies hiring for these roles are likely going to ramp up their advertising efforts.
-If you’re selling a solution that will help them (or their new hire) improve results in that regard, it might be a good time to reach out.
+If you’re selling a solution that will help them (or their new hire) improve results in that regard, it’s a good indicator to reach out.

 Here are some tools I’d recommend to find out such data: